jakala-na/next-contentful-starterkit/components/analytics/README.md

 ## Type Safe Events

-We provide interfaces for each event in the `components/analytic/tracking-events.ts`.
+We provide interfaces for each event in the `components/analytics/tracking-events.ts`.
-Each event should be registered in the `EventsMap` interface and for each event data should be provided own interface that describes the event data modal and will be the value of type the registered event in the `EventsMap` Also that file provides a helper function `createAnalyticEvent()` that should be used to create any analytic event on the client level.
+Each event should be registered in the `EventsMap` interface and for each event data should be provided own interface that describes the event data modal and will be the value of type the registered event in the `EventsMap` Also that file provides a helper function `createAnalyticsEvent()` that should be used to create any analytics event on the client level.
 This function will accept the event name string as the first argument and the event data object as the second argument and map given event name to the corresponding event data type.
 It will guarantee that all events will have correct data.